 Heading inland east of Escondido, we went to the San Diego Zoo’s Wild Animal Park.
 We had free $30 tickets (given to us by the Balboa Park visitor centre) and saw many of the same animals as the Zoo.
 We especially enjoyed the Lion Camp (separated from the animals by a sheet of glass).
 There were triplets.

 It seemed like a long drive to Los Angeles and arrived the day of the Academy Awards but decided to skip attending.
 We heard people had been lining up for two days to watch the stars arriving.
 Venice Beach was great fun with a wild boardwalk – hundreds of souvenir shops, basketball players, muscle men, flea markets, restaurants, street performers and people to watch.
-Some of the panhandlers had interesting angles – “money for marijuana”, “will work for marijuana”, “money to support a man’s alcohol problem”.
-Santa Monica has a famous pier with rides and a carnival, and the Third Street Promenade (shopping and street performers).
-The break dancers were very talented athletic young men – spins on their heads and bent arms, one-armed hand stands, tumbling and tons of great moves.
+Some of the panhandlers had interesting angles – “money for marijuana”, “will work for marijuana”, and “money to support a man’s alcohol problem”.
+Santa Monica has a famous pier with rides, a carnival, and the Third Street Promenade (shopping and street performers).
+The break dancers were very talented athletic young men – spins on their heads and bent arms, one-armed handstands, tumbling and tons of great moves.
 Barbara didn’t want to do much else in LA and I’ve seen most everything before so we only spent Sunday there.

 Santa Barbara is a very affluent, beautiful city of 250,000 people.
 Building codes require that all buildings be of Spanish Revival style – white (or occasionally beige) smooth plaster and red tile roofs.
 The courthouse is the showcase with lots of tile, a bell tower, and huge murals.
-We did a walking tour, many street performers, homeless and went to the mission.
+We did a walking tour, with many street performers, and homeless and went to the mission.
 Named after St. Barbara, this had special meaning for you know who.
 In the 3rd century, Barbara was a 16-year-old who much to her father’s chagrin, converted to Christianity.
 Refusing to revert, he cut her head off.
 Except for the murder (Barbara’s dad is a much nicer guy), this all sounds very much like Barbara’s rebellious teen years.
-The mission was the nicest we’ve seen with many old paintings, beautifully painted walls, statures and a museum.
+The mission was the nicest we’ve seen with many old paintings, beautifully painted walls, statues and a museum.
 The Museum of Art had many Impressionist painters – Van Gogh, Monet, Matisse, and more recently Dali and Picasso.

 Heading north we hiked an oak forest and out to Morro Rock, where we saw peregrine falcons through spotting scopes.
 San Simeon is the location of Hearst Castle where we did two of the 4 potential tours at $20 each.
-This is the most over the top place on earth – opulent, decadent, and wow, are useful descriptors.
+This is the most over-the-top place on earth – opulent, decadent, and wow, are useful descriptors.
 Built of reinforced concrete (earthquake-proof) and furnished with old European furniture, art, and the ceilings alone are worth the price of admission.
 Built on 250,000 acres fronted by 50 miles of ocean, the castle is surrounded by a cattle ranch with the most lovely green hills.

 Clint Eastwood used to be mayor of Carmel, another very affluent town.
 We drove around looking at all the high-end real estate ending up in Monterey.
-The Monterey peninsula is home to 17 mile drive ($9 to do the drive which we decided to pass on), the home of Pebble Beach Golf Links and Cypress Point.
+The Monterey Peninsula is home to 17-mile drive ($9 to do the drive which we decided to pass on), the home of Pebble Beach Golf Links and Cypress Point.
 The Monterey Aquarium is touted as the best aquarium in the world.
 The sea otter, eel, kelp forest, and tuna exhibits were highlights.
 It is an incredible place.

 We detoured inland to Salinas, John Steinbeck’s hometown, where I had an emergency root canal and Barb visited the National John Steinbeck Center, a museum of all his books.
-A highlight was Rocinante, the green truck and camper used in the book “Travels with Charlie” (which Barbara has been reading to me) where Steinbeck travels around the US with his pet poodle, Charlie in the late 60’s.
+A highlight was Rocinante, the green truck and camper used in the book “Travels with Charlie” (which Barbara has been reading to me) where Steinbeck travels around the US with his pet poodle, Charlie in the late ’60s.
 Compared with our camper, his was much smaller, rustic and quite quaint.

 We continued the detour SE to Pinnacles National Monument, where we did the High Peaks Trail, which winds through spectacular basaltic domes and spires, and then descends through a neat cave.